wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

     2. In the **Name** field, enter `us-population-stats` and click **Next**.
 The **Scheduled Task** dialog box opens.

-    3. For this tutorial, let's save the scheduled task implementation in a Choreo-managed repository.
+    3. In this tutorial, let's save the scheduled task implementation in a Choreo-managed repository.
 Therefore, leave the **Choreo-managed repository** selected (as by default) and click **Create**.

     As a result, this Scheduled Task component opens on a separate page.